Weapons and armour in Anglo-Saxon England: Spears and javelins

 Spears were the most common weapons in Anglo-Saxon England.
 They have been found in about 85% of weapon-containing early Anglo-Saxon graves.
 Overall, approximately 40% of adult male graves from this period contained spears.
 In many Northern European societies (likely including Anglo-Saxon England), spears could only be carried by a freeman, with law codes prescribing strict punishments for any slaves discovered to possess one.
-In Old English, they were most commonly termed gār and spere, although some texts contain more poetic names, such as æsc ("[item made of] ash wood"), ord ("point"), and þrecwudu ("[thing of] wood for harming").
-When used as a throwing-spear or javelin, they were typically called a daroþ ("dart").
+In Old English, they were most commonly termed gār and spere, although some texts contain more poetic names, such as æsc ('[item made of] ash wood'), ord ('point'), and þrecwudu ('[thing of] wood for harming').
+When used as a throwing-spear or javelin, it was typically called a daroþ ('dart').

-The spears themselves consisted of an iron spearhead mounted on a wooden shaft, often made of ash wood, although shafts of hazel, apple, oak, and maple wood have been found.
+The spear itself consisted of an iron spearhead mounted on a wooden shaft, often made of ash wood, although shafts of hazel, apple, oak, and maple wood have been found.
 There is little evidence as to the ordinary length of these spears, although estimates based on grave goods indicate that their length ranged from 1.6 to 2.8 metres (5 ft 3 in–9 ft 3 in).
-The end of the spear was sometimes protected with an iron ferrule, forming a hollow (or, less commonly, solid) cone which fitted over the shaft.
+The end of the spear was sometimes protected with an iron ferrule, forming a hollow (or, less commonly, solid) cone which fit over the shaft.
 However, there was much diversity in the sizes and shapes of spearheads.

 Spearheads were sometimes decorated, with bronze and silver inlay placed on the blade and socket; in such instances, a simple ring-and-dot motif was most common.
 Occasionally, the ferrule was decorated to match the spearhead.
 It is possible that the shafts were also decorated, perhaps by being painted.
 Evidence for decorated shafts has been found in Danish contexts.

 In battles, spears were used as missiles and as thrusting weapons during hand-to-hand combat.
 In most cases, it is not possible to identify for which of these two purposes a spear was specifically designed for.
 An exception is angons, or barbed spears, which were used as missiles.
 Once the spearhead had penetrated an enemy's body, the barb caused much difficulty in removing the weapon, thus increasing the likelihood that the pierced individual would die as a result of the wound.
 If the spearhead penetrated an enemy's shield, it would have been difficult to remove, thus rendering that shield heavy and difficult to use.
 It is possible that these angons developed from the Roman army's pilum javelins.